 1. If you now have DACA, prepare to renew within 120-150 days of expiration.
 This is a simple process but any potential criminal issues must be handled correctly.
 IMPORTA is very experienced with DACA renewals and does not charge for its legal services.
 You must still pay a $495 fee to the USCIS, but at least that is now good for two years.

 2. Initial DACA cases will be received, but they will not be processed.
 We will continue to prepare these filings until further notice.
 If you think you may be eligible for initial DACA, carefully read the requirements listed below.
 The hardest part is proving continuous residence in the U.S. over a 13 1/2 year period (from June 15, 2007 to time of filing).
 Official policy is at least 4 evidence documents per year, at 3 month intervals.
-However, under the current administration there are sometimes Requests for Evidence asking for more evidence of continuous presence.
+However, there are sometimes Requests for Evidence asking for more evidence of continuous presence.
 We recommend gathering information now.
 Once you have as much evidence as you can find, we will analyze your case in detail and explain any risks of denial.
-It is certain that once the USCIS is under the control of the new administration there will be fewer denials.
+It is certain that now that the USCIS is under the control of the Biden administration there will be fewer denials.

 3. We will help DACA recipients with advance parole applications.
-Leaving the US with government approval and returning (advance parole) gives proof of admission to the U.S. that can lead to legal status.
-This process (called adjustment of status) is not easy under current rules, but should become easier once a new administration is in charge of the USCIS.
+Leaving the US with government approval and returning (advance parole) gives proof of admission to the U.S. that can lead to legal status through adjustment of status (which usually requires marriage to a U.S. citizen).